 - Orzo or other small pasta or homemade matzoh balls

 - Add salt.
 Lay parsley and dill atop the soup.
-Place lid on pot, but leave it off slightly to allow steam to escape.
+Place lid on the pot, but leave it off slightly to allow steam to escape.
 Continue simmering for 3 more hours, skimming the foam from time to time.